DUI with BAL over .15 in Florida

 THIS CAUSE, having come on to be heard before the undersigned on the 3rd day of April, 2023, upon the oral Stipulation by the State of Florida, by and through its Assistant State Attorney, and the Defendant, ________, by and through her counsel of record.

 - Pursuant to the Stipulation of the parties, the Court hereby finds that the Defendant’s blood-alcohol level at the time of arrest was less than .15%.

 - Because the Defendant’s blood-alcohol level was less than .15% at the time of her arrest, the Court will not impose the requirement that the Defendant install the ignition interlock device on her vehicle or require any enhanced fine.

 Attorney for the Defendant Assistant State Attorney

 County Court Judge

 Increased Penalties for High Blood Alcohol Content – Visit the website of the NCSL, a national bipartisan organization providing states support and ideas, to learn more about the increased penalties for high blood alcohol content enacted in each state for a high BAC.
 In fact, the article provides an exhaustive list of enhanced penalties that apply in each state in the United States and the District of Columbia.

 Choosing an Attorney for a DUI BAC over .15 in Tampa, FL

-If you have been arrest for DUI with a breath or blood alcohol level over .15, it is particularly important to talk with an attorney experience in fighting the breath test case.
+If you have been arrest for DUI with a breath or blood alcohol level over .15, it is particularly important to talk with an attorney experienced in fighting the breath test case.